Jesse Borrego: Career

 Borrego was a regular on the musical television series Fame for the show's final three seasons from 1984-1987.
 He appeared on Married... with Children as Bruno in the episode "Can't Dance, Don't Ask Me" (1989).

-He portrayed Cruz Candelaria in the film Blood In Blood Out.
+Borrego portrayed the artist named Cruz Candelaria in the Blood In Blood Out, the 1993 film directed by Taylor Hackford.
+He became a good friend of Adan Hernandez, the San Antonio based artist who created the paintings utilized in the film.

 Borrego appeared in productions at the Joseph Papp Theatre in New York City and the Mark Taper Forum in Los Angeles.
 In addition to performing on stage and in films such as Mi Vida Loca, Follow Me Home, New York Stories, and Con Air, he began Lupita Productions in 1990.
 He has produced theatrical productions and concerts as well as two 16mm short films: El Suendo de Simon (1993) by James Borrego and Flattime (1995) by Jimmy Santiago Baca.
 He also played the role of an original gangster on DarkRoom Familia's "Veteranos" in 1999.
 Borrego is a member of the theatre group "Tribal Players."
 He had recurring roles during the third season of 24 as Gael Ortega and the third season of Dexter as George King.
 In 2009, Borrego starred in the movie La Mission, where he reunited with former Blood In Blood Out co-star Benjamin Bratt.

 Borrego has also had his hand in directing.
 Borrego directed the no-budget indie film Closer to Bottom, which premiered at the inaugural Austin Indie Fest in November 2017.
 The movie won an award for Best Made in Texas Feature Film.